WHITE PAPER

 Prepare an MQTT Broker

 The fully managed cloud service is the easiest way to start an MQTT service.
-As shown below, EMQX Cloud starts in minutes and runs in 17 regions across AWS, Google Cloud, and Microsoft Azure.
+EMQX Serverless is a multi-tenant MQTT service with pay-as-you-go pricing and auto-scaling features.
+It can start in minutes and runs in 17 regions across AWS, Google Cloud, and Microsoft Azure.

-In this post, we will use the free public MQTT broker provided by EMQ, created based on the fully managed MQTT cloud service - EMQX Cloud.
-The server information is as follows.
+In this guide, we will utilize the free public MQTT broker provided by EMQ, built on EMQX Platform.
+The server access details are as follows:

 • Broker Address: broker.emqx.io